algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 A child node of type CollisionShape3D has been added to a specific node to define the shape of the zone.

-Next we need to configure the detection between zones in the player, which will be used later for queries.
+Next, we need to configure the detection between zones in the player, which will be used later for queries.

 ```
 extends StaticBody3D